01 of 07

 Kids will also love the City Farm, where you may be able to interact with domestic and farm animals in true petting zoo style.Continue to 4 of 7 below.

 Eagles Flying - at the Irish Raptor Research Centre

-The Irish Raptor Research Centre in County Sligo is accredited as an EU Zoo and open to visitors, but its main focus is on research and conservation.
-A bit of a drive off the beaten track, it offers two slots daily for visitors, but only during the summer season.
+The Irish Raptor Research Centre in County Sligo is accredited as an EU Zoo and open to visitors, but its main focus is on research and conservation of these special birds.
+The Irish animal center is a bit of a drive off the beaten track, and it offers two slots daily for visitors - only during the summer season.

-The main attraction would be, as the name says, eagles flying - staff will showcase birds such as eagles, owls, and hawks, but also buzzards, in flying displays.
-These are not choreographed shows as such, but a glimpse of natural behavior ... so they tend to change.
-Well worth a visit if you are in the area, worth a longer trip if birds of prey are your interest.
+The main attraction would be, as the name says, eagles flying.
+Staff will showcase birds such as eagles, owls, and hawks, but also buzzards, in flying displays for visitors.
+These are not choreographed shows as such, but a glimpse of natural behavior so they tend to change from one visit to the next.
+It is well worth a stop if you are in the area, and worth a longer trip if birds of prey are your area of interest.

-Facilities at the center are sparse, a small shop and a petting zoo are the only additions top the main attraction.Continue to 5 of 7 below.
+Facilities at the center are sparse: a small shop and a petting zoo are the only additions to the main attraction.Continue to 5 of 7 below.

 05 of 07